Berlusconi allies fire barbs at Monti, ending Christmas truce

 Just before midnight at the end of Christmas Day, Monti tweeted: “Together, we saved Italy from disaster.
 Now we have to renew politics.
 Complaining won’t help anything.
 Rolling up sleeves will.
 Let’s rise to politics!”

-That irked center-right supporters of Berlusconi, who resigned last year to let Monti take over and is now scrapping with center-left and pro-Monti centrist blocs ahead of elections due February 24-25.
+That irked centre-right supporters of Berlusconi, who resigned last year to let Monti take over and is now scrapping with centre-left and pro-Monti centrist blocs ahead of elections due Feb.
+24-25.

 “Monti did not save Italy, he merely reaped the merits of four year of work by Berlusconi”, said Gianfranco Rotondi, a parliamentarian from Berlusconi’s People of Freedom (PDL) party.

-The mud-slinging took place less than a day after Pope Benedict urged Italian politicians in a Christmas address to “favor the spirit of cooperation for the common good”.
+The mud-slinging took place less than a day after Pope Benedict urged Italian politicians in a Christmas address to “favour the spirit of cooperation for the common good”.

 Monti resigned last week as promised after the budget was passed, and is staying on in a caretaker capacity until the formation of a new government after the elections.
 Although his exact plans for after the elections are not entirely clear, he is expected to remain influential.